 Kāpiti Island lies five kilometres off the Kāpiti coastline.
-The island is an internationally-famed nature reserve protecting some of New Zealand's most endangered birds.
-The 1,965-hectare island is one of the few relatively accessible island nature reserves in the country and is one of New Zealand’s pre-eminent sites for bird recovery.
+The island is an internationally famed nature reserve protecting some of Aotearoa New Zealand's most endangered birds.
+The 1,965-hectare island is one of the few relatively accessible island nature reserves in the country and is one of Aotearoa New Zealand’s pre-eminent sites for bird recovery.

 The Kāpiti Island visitor register shows intended visits to the island.

 The visitor registers for Kāpiti Island are in PDF format and available for download or print.

 - Visitor Register 2015 [PDF 421 KB]

 - Visitor Register 2014 [PDF 459 KB]

 - Visitor Register 2011 [PDF 22 KB]